Todd Marks: Career

-Marks was born in Syracuse, New York.
-He grew up in Howard County, Maryland, graduated high school in Columbia and studied at Loyola College, where he graduated in 1998 with a Bachelors of Science in Math.
-He taught Math and Computer Science and was an Adobe Flash developer during the dot-com boom of the 1990s.
+He taught Math and Computer Science and was an Adobe Flash developer during the dot-com boom of the late 1990s.
 He went into entrepreneurship in 1999, when he helped launch a digital agency.
 After struggling for several years, he gave up and started working for different companies.

 He founded his current company, Mindgrub Technologies, in 2002.
 The company began in "the greater Oella incubator," as Marks dubbed his basement, where he started working as an independent consultant.

 When Apple unveiled the iPhone in 2007, Marks decided to focus on that.
 He hired a full-time employee and quit his job as an IT consultant the next year.

 As his company grew, Marks moved his office to Catonsville and finally to Locust Point, where he established a Google-style relaxed office, complete with an event space, a ping pong table and a climbing wall.
 The opening was attended by Stephanie Rawlings-Blake, the mayor of Baltimore.
 From 2013 to 2015, the company hired about a dozen people each year, growing to 60 full-time employees.

 To build his team, Marks recruited computer science interns from the University of Maryland, Baltimore County, where he was an adjunct professor of Instructional Technology.
 He interviewed them while playing Rock Band or Wii Golf together for an hour, deducing their abilities from the way they played.
 He also employed former Big Huge Games developers when that company went under.

 Mindgrub engineers mobile and interactive web apps, integrates social media and gaming.
 It also develops websites, marketing campaigns, and interactive media.
 Marks expanded Mindgrub by founding three ancillary companies: Mindgrub Games, which uses Mindgrub software in gaming; viaPlace, which manages augmented reality; and Mindgrub Robotics, which develops autonomous indoor point-to-point delivery robots.
-Mindgrub has become a tech market leader, working with big clients like Exelon, Pierce Atwood, Wendy’s, AOL, and Yamaha.
+Mindgrub has become a tech market leader, working with clients like Exelon, Pierce Atwood, Wendy's, AOL, and Yamaha.

 In 2015, Marks acquired 4Thought, a web design and online marketing firm.
 Mindgrub expanded its web management by becoming a Fast Track partner with Pantheon Systems, migrating all of its clients' websites to the platform.